fangfufu/Linux-Fake-Background-Webcam/README.md

     cd bodypix
     node app.js

-In the other terminal window, do the following:
+In the other terminal window, do the following (if using v4l2loopback) :

     cd fakecam
     python3 fake.py

+or (if using Akvcam) :

+    cd fakecam
+    python3 fake.py --akvcam

 The files that you might want to replace are the followings: